FOCUS POCUS: 5 Magical Ways to Focus Anytime, Anywhere, on Anything

 "There are two kinds of people: those who have learned how to work through frustration, and those who wish they had."?- Warren Reed

-One way to S-T-R-E-T-C-H our attention span, is, next time we feel like quitting a project because we've run out of mental steam, just do FIVE MORE.?Write five more sentences.
+One way to S-T-R-E-T-C-H our attention span, is, next time you feel like quitting a project because you've run out of mental steam, just do FIVE MORE.?Write five more sentences.
 Listen for five more minutes.
 Send five more emails.

 Runners get their second wind by not giving up when their?body?is tired.
-We can get our "second mind" by not giving up when our?brain?is tired.
-We can develop mental stamina - the ability to concentrate even when we don't feel like it - by developing a habit?of pushing past the point of frustration instead of quitting at the first sign of frustration.
+You can get your "second mind" by not giving up when your?brain?is tired.
+You can develop mental endurance - the ability to concentrate even when you don't feel like it - by developing a habit?of pushing past the point of frustration instead of quitting at the first sign of frustration.

 O = One Think a Time